-The process of purification via the Parah Adumah is complex and difficult even for those who have spent years studying the Torah.
-A simple explanation is that a pure red heifer (cow) is sacrificed, and its ashes mixed with holy water, the mixture of which was then sprinkled on those who seek spiritual purification.
+The process of purification via the Parah Adumah is complex and difficult to understand even for those who have spent years studying the Torah.
+A simple explanation is that a pure red heifer (cow) is sacrificed, and its ashes are mixed with holy water.
+The mixture is then sprinkled on those who seek spiritual purification.
 Most famously, the ashes of the Parah Adumah “cleanse” a person from the ritual impurity of coming in contact with a dead body.
 The precise process is described in Numbers 19 and in Mishnah Parah.

 For the Parah Adumah, however, any-old red cow just won’t do.
 The animal must be a cow that is preferably three or four years old (but older than two years) and has never been mounted by a bull.
 Additionally, it should never have been yoked or have been engaged in any physical labor like most other domestic animals normally do.

 Physically, like all sacrifices, the red heifer must be blemish free, both internally and externally.
 The most critical factor, however, is the definition of “red.”
 In order to be considered an actual Red Heifer, the animal may not have more than two hairs of a different color on its entire body!